-Corporate Social Responsibility (CSR) is the way and means through which Corporates can fulfill their social obligations to the Society by contributing their resources in various forms.
-CSR is strongly connected with the principles of sustainability and on the principal that an organization should make decisions based not only on financial or operational factors, but also on social and environmental consequences of its actions.
-Ugam believes that it is its core corporate responsibility and commitment to grow in a socially and environmentally responsible way, while meeting the interests of its stakeholders.
+Corporate Social Responsibility (CSR) is the way and mean through which corporates can repay the obligations made by the Society by contributing the resources in its various forms as required for the efficient operation of the Business.
+Corporate Social Responsibility is strongly connected with the principles of sustainability.
+Organization should make decisions based not only on financial or operational factors, but also on the social and environmental consequences.
+Therefore, it is the core corporate responsibility of Ugam to practice its corporate values through its commitment to grow in a socially and environmentally responsible way, while meeting the interests of its stakeholders.

 2. Objective and Purpose

 The key purpose of this Policy is to: